Professor Paul Mitrofanoff created the Mitrofanoff (mi-trof-fan-off) procedure

 to create a valve that acts as a continent mechanism, the other end is passed

 through an opening in the abdominal wall to form a small stoma through which a

 catheter can pass to empty the bladder 4-6 times a day.

-The Mitrofanoff is often situated on the right hand side of the lower abdomen, just below the underwear line or for cosmetic appearances another possible site is the umbilicus.
+The Mitrofanoff is often situated on the right hand side of the lower abdomen, or in the umbilicus.